-Stocks spike as coronavirus shows signs of slowing in New York City
+Dow surges 1,100 points as coronavirus shows signs of slowing in New York

 There's 'light at the end of the tunnel': Trump